saishagoel27/n8n-azure-setup/README.md

 - **Network**: Usually free
 - **Total**: Covered by student credits!

-## Contributing
-Found an issue?
-Submit a PR!

 ## License
 MIT License - Feel free to use and modify!